-OLDT Old Testament Courses
+Old Testament Course Descriptions

+OLDT

+BLAN (cont.)

+5100 Introduction to Hebrew Bible

+Story, Law, and Covenant are foundational categories without which the Bible cannot be understood.
+In addition, the Hebrew Scriptures are paramount for interpreting the entire history of salvation.
+They contain the record of God's interaction with the nation of Israel, the giving of the Law, and the establishment of a covenant, which together are the centerpiece of the canonical collection.
+This course introduces students to those concepts with a focus on the Torah and the Neviim, that is, the Pentateuch and the Former Prophets, respectively.
+This course is a prerequisite to OLDT 5150 and OLDT/PAST 6010.

-5100 Faith and Life Through the Hebrew Scriptures The Hebrew Scriptures are a rich collection of vibrant traditions.
+5150 Faith and Existence Through the Prophetic and Wisdom Literature

+The Hebrew Scriptures are a rich collection of vibrant traditions.
 While they are primarily the recollection of ancient Israel's journey of faith, they have also served the Church as witness of God's creative and redemptive activity in the world.
-The course permits us to trace the trajectory of God's creation and redemption as embodied in the history and faith of Israel.
-This course is an overview of several key topics and relevant texts from the Hebrew Scriptures.
-It covers a broad swath of material paying special attention to the way in which the texts describe the trajectories of ancient Israel's faith journey, especially the Torah and the former prophets.
-The course introduces a variety of reading methodologies particularly fitting to the distinct body of texts.
-This course is a prerequisite to OLDT 5150.
-Formerly BIST 5110.
-3 hrs.
-5150 Faith and Existence Through the Prophetic and Wisdom Literature The Hebrew Scriptures are a rich collection of vibrant traditions.
-While they are primarily the recollection of ancient Israel's journey of faith, they have also served the Church as witness of God's creative and redemptive activity in the world.
 The course covers a broad swath of material, paying special attention to the way in which the texts describe the trajectories of ancient Israel's faith journey, especially, the exploration and understanding of prophetic and wisdom traditions of ancient Israel.
 It also allows us to become participants in the project of collaborating with God in the enterprise of reconciliation.
 The course introduces a variety of reading methodologies particularly fitting to the distinct body of texts.
 PREREQUISITE: OLDT 5100.

-Formerly BIST 5110.
-3 hrs.
-5200 Missio Dei: Scriptural Foundations This course is foundational in the definition and demonstration of the Missio Dei in Scripture.
+5200 Missio Dei: Scriptural Foundations

+This course is foundational in the definition and demonstration of the Missio Dei in Scripture.
 The Missio Dei is key to understanding biblical reconciliation as both horizontal and vertical.
 Both the call and the activity of ministry should be understood in the context of Missio Dei.
 SAME AS: INTS/ NEWT 5200.
+OFFERED: Online only.

-OFFERED: online only.
-3 hrs.
-5310 Archaeology and History of the Ancient Near East This course introduces the basic sciences, theories, and practices of archaeology and how archaeological methods, research, and the study of human behavior help us understand the historical development and cultures of the ancient Middle Eastern world (Bronze Age through the first century).
+5310 Archaeology and History of the Ancient Near East

+This course introduces the basic sciences, theories, and practices of archaeology and how archaeological methods, research, and the study of human behavior help us understand the historical development and cultures of the ancient Middle Eastern world (Bronze Age through the first century).
 The course covers both archaeological technique and methods, and how these sciences help understand the contextual world of the Bible through its neighbors (the Sumerians, Babylonians, Assyrians, Egyptians, Persians, Greeks, and Roman histories).
-Cross-listed.
 SAME AS: NEWT 5310.
-OFFERED: Semester I. Online only.
-May also be taken by arrangement.
-Formerly BIST 5100.
-3 hrs.
-5900 Research Design: Principles and Skills Methods of research, bibliography, and design for project or thesis, with attention to form and principles of writing.
+OFFERED: Online only, as needed.
+Also by arrangement.

+5900 Research Design: Principles and Skills

+Methods of research, bibliography, and design for project or thesis, with attention to form and principles of writing.
 SAME AS: BLAN/CHIS/INTS/NEWT/THST 5900.
-1 hr.
-7650 Guided Research and Student-Initiated Study A course designed by a student and a professor that addresses some particular area of interest in the area of Old Testament studies or that addresses a particular need in the student's academic program in Old Testament studies.
-CONSENT: Instructor.
-REPEAT: May be repeated.
-Formerly BIST 7650.
-1-3 hrs.
-7910 Seminar Focuses on directed research and discussion of selected problems in the field of Old Testament studies.
-REPEAT: May be repeated.
-Formerly BIST 7910.
-3 hrs.
-7950 Thesis Preparation of a thesis under the guidance of department faculty.
-NOTE: Library approval required prior to completion of thesis.
-PREREQUISITE : OLDT 5900.
-GRADE : S/U registration.
-Formerly BIST 7950.
-2 hrs.
-7955 Thesis Continuation Students who have not completed their thesis within the semester in which they enrolled but carry their work forward into another semester must register for this 1-hour course.
-CONSENT: Approval required.
-PREREQUISITE: OLDT 7950.
-REPEAT: May be repeated once.
-GRADE: S/U registration.
-Formerly BIST 7955.
-1 hr.

-Anderson University Graduate Catalog, 2019-20
+Anderson University Graduate Catalog, 2020-21